Tareq-Khalil/Secure_Smart_Bank/journal.md

 ## Daily Development Log

 ### 23/06/2025
+**Time Spent**: 6 hours

-Today marked the beginning of my work on the *Secure_Smart_Bank* project.
-I spent around six hours brainstorming the essential features I wanted the prototype to include.
-My primary goal was to merge sustainability with automation, so I began sketching rough architectural concepts and outlining the core ideas that would drive the system.
-I also took time to explore different smart building models and renewable energy implementations to draw inspiration.
-By the end of the day, I had a clear list of goals and a vision to guide the rest of my work.
+This is the first day of my work on the *Secure_Smart_Bank* project.
+I took approximately six hours to sit down and brainstorm on the important details that I would want to incorporate when making the prototype.
+The main focus of my idea was to integrate automation and sustainability, this is why I started drawing some rough architectural ideas and describing the main concepts according to which the system was to operate.
+I also browsed around on various smart building models, and renewable energy implementations to get ideas.
+At the end of the working day, I already had a clear set of goals and a vision to lead my remaining tasks.

 ---

 ### 24/06/2025
+**Time Spent**: 6 hours

-With the conceptual foundation laid, I moved on to designing the initial 3D layout of the structure.
-I dedicated about six hours exploring different shapes that would promote energy efficiency—particularly dome shapes that support passive cooling.
-I also began researching natural insulation materials, focusing on clay-straw combinations known for their thermal retention.
-As I studied more, I jotted down potential sources for these eco-materials and compared their properties in terms of local availability and cost-effectiveness.
+Once I had the foundation of theory in place, I proceeded to the next stage drawing the first 3-dimensional layout of the construction.
+I spent around six hours trying various shapes which would help to be energy efficient, especially dome shapes that facilitate passive cooling.
+I have also started investigating into natural insulation material, with special interests in clay-straw mixes that have good thermal retention features.
+The more I was studying, the more I noted possible sources of these eco-materials and their characteristics regarding availability in the area and whether it is cost-efficient or not.

 ---

 ### 25/06/2025
+**Time Spent**: 4 hours

-This day was more technically focused.
-I finalized the overall shape and structure of the bank and began performing basic calculations regarding wall thickness and foundation dimensions.
-I also simulated airflow patterns to ensure proper natural ventilation, trying to minimize the need for artificial cooling systems.
-Although it was a shorter session (around four hours), it helped solidify the practical dimensions I would need to follow in the next steps.
+This was a more techoriented day.
+I concluded on the general shape and the layout of the bank and commenced on the simplest computation as to the thickness of the walls and other space dimensions.
+Designs of airflow patterns to achieve proper natural ventilation were also simulated by me in attempt to reduce the use of artificial cooling systems.
+Even though this was a shorter session (approximately four hours), it made it clearer to reinforce the literal aspects that would have to be followed in the subsequent procedures.

 ---

 ### 26/06/2025
+**Time Spent**: 5 hours

-I shifted gears to the embedded system side of the project.
-My focus today was on designing the power distribution network for the ESP32 microcontroller.
-I identified which sensors I would be integrating and began sketching out how everything would connect.
-I spent about five hours experimenting with circuit layouts and exploring how to efficiently manage power across all modules.
+I changed to the embedded system part of the project.
+Today my task was to design the power distribution network of the ESP32 microcontroller.
+I determined what sensors I was going to incorporate and started to make a diagram of how things were going to be hooked up.
+I calculated on average five hours of experimenting with the circuit layouts and the efficient management of power in all the modules.

 ---

 ### 27/06/2025
+**Time Spent**: 5 hours

-Today I began prototyping the sensor logic on a breadboard.
-I started with the PIR motion sensor, successfully integrating it with the ESP32.
-I also connected a DHT11 sensor and spent some time debugging unstable temperature readings.
-This session took me five hours, but it was rewarding to see the system beginning to respond to real environmental input.
+I started to breadboard the sensor logic today.
+I began with the PIR motion sensor and it has worked well networking with the ESP32.
+I have also soldered a DHT11 sensor, and tried to debug bar-jumping temperature readings.
+It took me five hours to complete this session and it was well worth the time to know that I was starting to see the system react to real environmental input.

 ---

 ### 28/06/2025
+**Time Spent**: 4 hours

-I turned my attention to the renewable energy inputs.
-I designed a dual-input system using both solar panels and a small water turbine.
-Using flow rate estimates, I calculated the RPM required for the turbine and simulated power outputs for both sources.
-Though the session only lasted four hours, it was an exciting step forward in ensuring the project’s energy autonomy.
+I focussed on the renewable energy inputs.
+My design is based on two-input which utilizes solar panels and miniature water turbine.
+On flow rate estimates, I did a corresponding calculation of the RPM at which the turbine must run and power levels approximations of both sources.
+However short (just four hours), the session was an engulfing step on its way to providing the project with energy autonomy.

 ---

 ### 29/06/2025
+**Time Spent**: 4 hours

-Continuing with the power systems, I tested different load scenarios using a multimeter.
-I measured battery charge and discharge cycles and calculated how long the system could run on two 18650 lithium-ion cells.
-These tests gave me a clearer understanding of the power consumption profile and helped me plan for more realistic uptime expectations.
+Still on the power systems, I carried out various tests on the systems of loads with the use of a multimeter.
+I recorded and analyzed the number of battery charge and discharge cycles and the amount of time the system may operate on two 18650 lithium-ion batteries.
+The tests provided a better insight into the power consumption profile and allowed me to make more informed plans in the uptime expectations.

 ---

 ### 30/06/2025
+**Time Spent**: 6 hours

-Integration between hardware and software began to take shape today.
-I connected my Firebase real-time database to an interface built in MIT App Inventor and tested communication with the ESP32.
-I managed to implement temperature notifications, allowing real-time alerts to be pushed to a mobile device.
-These six hours were intense but deeply satisfying—it finally started to feel like a working system.
+The merging of both the hardware and software started to form today.
+I linked my Firebase real-time database with interface created in the MIT App Inventor, and communicated with the ESP32.
+I was able to put in place the temperature notifications and the alerts were able to push the mobile phone in real time.
+Six hours of intense, very satisfying work--it began to seem to be a working system.

 ---

 ### 01/07/2025
+**Time Spent**: 6 hours

-My goal for today was to complete the smart door locking mechanism.
-I developed a trigger system that uses a PIR sensor and servo motor to automatically control access.
-I encountered issues with false motion detections and delays in servo response, but after debugging, I added a buzzer system to sound alerts during suspicious entries.
-It took the full six hours, but the result was functional and reliable.
+My intended outcomes today were to finish the smart door locking mechanism.
+To have an automatic access, I came up with a trigger system comprising of PIR sensor and a servo motor.
+I had problems with false motion detection and slow response of servos but debugged and implemented a buzzer system that audibly notifies of suspicious entries.
+It used up all the six hour, the outcome was functional and dependable.

 ---

 ### 02/07/2025
+**Time Spent**: 5 hours

-This session was more about refinement.
-I documented the entire system architecture, ensuring that every module was properly recorded.
-I also finalized the placement of each sensor, calculating optimal positions based on detection angles, coverage range, and accessibility.
-It felt great to bring more structure to the project and move closer to the final build.
+This was more of refining session.
+I captured the complete architecture of the system, and each of the modules was duly captured.
+I also settled on each sensor placement and calculated the best position in regards to angles a detection is made at, range of coverage and its accessibility.
+It was awesome to introduce more shape to the project and to get near to the final build.

 ---

 ### 04/07/2025
+**Time Spent**: 5 hours

-I returned to circuit design and spent five hours crafting a more detailed and accurate wiring diagram.
-I included a relay module to control peripheral devices like a pump and lighting.
-After assembling everything virtually, I tested voltages across all major pins to confirm safe operating levels.
-At this point, I felt confident in the system’s electrical integrity.
+I resorted to circuit design and had spent five hours designing a more detailed and realistic wiring diagram.
+I added a relay module to be able to drive external devices a pump and lights.
+Once everything has been put together virtually, I checked voltages on all those major pins to make sure that they indicated safe operating levels.
+Now I was comfortable with the electric soundness of the system.

 ---

 ### 05/07/2025
+**Time Spent**: 6 hours

-My main task today was integrating sound detection into the application.
-I simulated the behavior where the system could react to audio cues—for example, turning on lights when it hears a knock.
-I also added logic to the app that would allow data restoration in the event of a loss or sync failure.
-It was a long day, but the system now felt more dynamic and responsive to real-world conditions.
+My principle activity today was the implementation of sound detection into the application.
+I modeled the behaviour in which the system got an opportunity to respond to audio signals e.g. turning the lights on in case of a knock.
+I also included a logic in the app which would enable restoration of data in case a loss or a failure of sync is experienced.
+The day was long, but the system now seemed more lively and interactive to the real-life.

 ---

 ### 06/07/2025
+**Time Spent**: 5 hours

-With most of the development complete, I turned my attention to wrapping things up.
-I organized all the documentation, gathered photos and screenshots of the system in action, and carefully reviewed the wiring and pinout plans.
-Although five hours wasn’t enough to perfect everything, it brought everything together in a way I was proud of.
+Having done the bulk of the development work, I had switched to closing things down.
+I sorted through all the documentation, collected pictures and screen shots of the system operating and photographing wiring and the pin out diagrams carefully.
+Five hours may not have been sufficient to give everything the perfectness I dreamt but it bound everything together in a manner that I took pride in.

 ---

 ### 07/07/2025
+**Time Spent**: 5 hours

-On the final day, I went through the bill of materials (BOM), double-checking all components and sourcing information.
-I wrote the README file, finalized this journal, and sat with my mentor to verify all the major calculations—particularly those related to energy use and materials.
-Their feedback helped validate the project and close it on a confident note.
+The last day I completed the bill of materials (BOM), re-checking all the components and sources of materials.
+I did my README file, completed this journal and met with my mentor to ensure that all the major calculations were done especially the one concerning energy consumption and materials.
+Their input made the project look valid and due to this, the project was sealed in a confident manner.

 ---